sayyid-haidar/frigate/docs/docs/configuration/object_detectors.md

 :::

-- By default the rknn detector uses the yolov8n model (`model: path: default-yolov8n`).
+- By default the rknn detector uses the yolov8n 320x320 model (`model: path: default-yolov8n`).
 This model comes with the image, so no further steps than those mentioned above are necessary.
+- **For better distant object detection**, use `default-yolov8n-640` (or larger variants like `default-yolov8s-640`).
-- If you want to use a more precise model, you can pass `default-yolov8s`, `default-yolov8m`, `default-yolov8l` or `default-yolov8x` as `model: path:` option.
+- If you want a more precise model at 320x320, you can use `default-yolov8s`, `default-yolov8m`, `default-yolov8l` or `default-yolov8x`.
   - If the model does not exist, it will be automatically downloaded to `/config/model_cache/rknn`.
   - If your server has no internet connection, you can download the model from [this Github repository](https://github.com/MarcA711/rknn-models/releases) using another device and place it in the `config/model_cache/rknn` on your system.
 - Finally, you can also provide your own model.
 Note that only yolov8 models are currently supported.
 Moreover, you will need to convert your model to the rknn format using `rknn-toolkit2` on a x86 machine.
 Afterwards, you can place your `.rknn` model file in the `config/model_cache/rknn` directory on your system.
 Then you need to pass the path to your model using the `path` option of your `model` block like this: